simonmichael/haskell-links-data/README.md

 The app expects to find it checked out as "data/" within the haskell-links repo's working copy.

+Both repos need to agree on the data schema.
+Use contemporaneous versions, or versions with the same tag name in both repos, to ensure this.

 Links data is aggregated from multiple sources.
 For each source, there is a script for fetching its data, and a snapshot of that data, archived in this repo periodically.